dreamfactorysoftware/angular2-sdk/README.md

-Address Book for Angular2
+Address Book for Angular 2
 ==========================

-This repo contains a sample address book application for Angular2 that demonstrates how to use the DreamFactory REST API.
+This repo contains a sample address book application for Angular 2 that demonstrates how to use the DreamFactory REST API.
 It includes new user registration, user login, and CRUD for related tables.

 #Getting DreamFactory on your local machine